 Add pumping to your breastfeeding routine

-Once you and your little have gotten off to a good start breastfeeding, you may decide you want to introduce pumping.
+Once you and your little have gotten off to a good start breastfeeding, you may decide you want to start pumping.

-A lot of moms think they need to pump in order to maintain strong milk supply - but don’t feel pressured.
+A lot of moms think they need to start pumping in order to maintain strong milk supply - but don’t feel pressured.
 Breastfeeding your baby on demand is the best way to maintain milk supply.
-If your baby is gaining weight and has enough wet and dirty diapers, you don’t need to worry about adding pumping.
+If your baby is gaining weight and has enough wet and dirty diapers, you don’t need to worry about adding pumping to your breastfeeding routine.

 When is the best time to pump?